Flash-X/Flash-X-Test/Python/README.md

 - Use `./setup develop` for development mode

-- Use `./setup develop` and `./setup install` to install package on your system
+- Or use `./setup develop` and `./setup install` to install package on your system

-- Use `pip3 install FlashXTest` to install from PyPi
+- Or use `pip3 install FlashXTest` to install from PyPi

 - Use `./setup publish` to publish the pacakage to PyPi